 Learn more about risk-lowering drugs.

 Bilateral prophylactic mastectomy is the removal of both breasts to prevent breast cancer.

 Some women choose this option because it eases their worries about getting breast cancer.
 It may also make them feel they have done all they can do to lower their risk of breast cancer.

 If you are a BRCA1/2 carrier, talk with your health care provider about the risks and benefits of all your risk-lowering options to make decisions that are right for you.

 Learn more about prophylactic mastectomy.

-NCCN recommends that women from families with hereditary ovarian cancer syndromes, including BRCA1/2 carriers, have oophorectomy between ages 35 and 40 (or after childbearing is complete) .
+The NCCN recommends women with BRCA1/2 mutations, have an oophorectomy between ages 35-40 (or after childbearing is complete) .

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service that can help you find a clinical trial recruiting people with a BRCA1/2 or other gene mutations.
-(Learn more about this program.)
-You can also visit the National Institutes of Health's website to find a clinical trial.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find clinical trials for people with a BRCA1/2 or other gene mutations.

 Questions to Ask Your Doctor: Inherited Genes and Breast Cancer Risk